The Adrienne Arsht Center

-Your total guide to a perfect night at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
+Your complete guide to a perfect night at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.

 Jazz, opera, ballet, Broadway, children's performances, original productions, cutting-edge theater, flamenco, symphonies, chamber music, stand-up comedy, physical theater.

 It's difficult to think of a type of performance that the Adrienne Arsht Center for the Performing Arts of Miami-Dade County doesn't offer... and that was the plan all along.

 The mammoth center, which debuted in October 2006 after a quarter century of planning, has delivered what it promised: a foundation for some of South Florida's biggest arts groups - Florida Concert Association, Florida Grand Opera, Miami City Ballet, Miami Symphony Orchestra, and New World Symphony - to stage their most ambitious program.
 It's also a magnet for music, dance, theater and performing arts companies from around the world.

 Those uncertain whether the Arsht Center is a place for them can check it out for free through a tour, viewing public art installations, or during activities like Family Fest.
 On Mondays and Saturdays, the center opens its doors for free behind-the-scenes tours with guided exploration of backstage areas such as dressing rooms and costume shops.
 It's part of the center's public outreach effort to remind residents that this publicly owned and funded center is for everyone.

 So go ahead: Act like you own the place - because, after all, you do.